A lower bound on the spectrum of unimodular networks: Introduction

-We use these results to derive Alon-Boppana type bounds for the eigenvalues of the adjacency matrix and of the simple random walk (Markov operator) of any growing sequence of connected, bounded degree graphs.
-For the adjacency matrix we show that if $G_n$ is a sequence of finite, connected, bounded degree graphs with size $|G_n| \to \infty$, then the $j$-th largest eigenvalue of $G_n$ in absolute value, say $\sigma_j(G_n)$, satisfies $\liminf_n\, \sigma_j(G_n) \geq \liminf_n \, 2\sqrt{d_{\mathrm{av}}(G_n)-1}$.
-A related Cheeger bound for such graph sequences has been proved by Elek \cite{Elek}.
+We also derive Alon-Boppana type bounds for the eigenvalues of the adjacency matrix and of the simple random walk (Markov operator) for any growing sequence of connected, bounded degree graphs.
+Regarding the adjacency matrix, suppose $G_n$ is a sequence of finite, connected, bounded degree graphs with size $|G_n| \to \infty$.
+Then the $j$-th largest eigenvalue of $G_n$ in absolute value, say $\sigma_j(G_n)$, satisfies $\liminf_n\, \sigma_j(G_n) \geq \liminf_n \, 2\sqrt{d_{\mathrm{av}}(G_n)-1}$.

-Finally, we show that the volume growth rate of a unimodular tree with no leaves is at least $d_{\mathrm{av}}-1$, where $d_{\mathrm{av}}$ is the expected degree of the root.
-Angel et.~al.~\cite{AFH} have shown that the volume growth rate of the universal cover tree of a graph is related to the spectral radius of the graph's non-backtracking walk operator.
+We also prove that the volume growth rate of a unimodular tree with no leaves is at least $d_{\mathrm{av}}-1$, where $d_{\mathrm{av}}$ is the expected degree of the root.
+This in turn provides a lower bound on the growth rate of non-backtracking walks in certain unimodular networks.